How an append-only probe history becomes a reproducible verdict, and what a single identified vantage cannot see.

 and it honors 429 / Retry-After.
 We probe only endpoints publicly listed on

-public directories, in the manner they advertise for consumption.
+public directories, in the manner they advertise for consumption; when the advertised HTTP method is

 Re-probe, correction, or opt-out: email